GrigorijSchleifer/GrigorijSchleifer/README.md

 - 🔭 I’m always learning
 - 🌱 I’m currently learning for my anesthesia boarding exam
-- 👯 I’m looking to collaborate on machine leaning
+- 👯 I’m looking to collaborate on machine learning
 - 🤔 I’m looking for help with statistics
 - 📫 How to reach me: grigorij.schleifer@ukbonn.de
 - ⚡ Fun fact: I play hockey with some bad ass seniors